solarsnake/coveralls-demo-ruby/README.md

 ## 1. Understand test coverage in this project

 <details>
-  <summary>Before we start sending coverage results to <a href="http://coveralls.io">Coveralls</a>, let's first understand the nature the test coverage in this demo project.</summary>
+  <summary>Do it:</summary>

 ---

+Before we start sending coverage results to <a href="http://coveralls.io">Coveralls</a>, let's first understand the nature the test coverage in this demo project.

 This is the totality of the code in this project: